ubc-library-rc/rdm/content/03_create_readme.md

 3. If you had questions about this project, who could we contact and how?

-**The main takeaway here is that having data without information about it (also called metadata, which would be included in a README file) is not useful to us.**
+**The main takeaway here is that having data without information about it (contained in a README file) is not useful to us.**

 <img src="figures/person_thinking.png" width="200" style="margin-left:30px"/>